Healing, energy & luck

 Freeze ginger tea in ice trays and crush the ice to suck on for upset bellies!
 No overloading your stomach with liquid, but instead providing a steady supply of water and ginger!
 This is wonderful for pregnant women.

-Other great herbs to mix with a salve for muscles aches are mint or rosemary.
 Trying brewing during an Aries moon to align with some extra healing energy; Aries and ginger both lend themselves to speedy healing.

 For financial gain or luck, carve a want into a ginger root and plant it.
 Nurture and allow it to grow and help achieve that end.